guynir/fennec/sample.md

 # What _Fennec_ is all about

-_Fennec_ is a small Javascript library that provides the boilerplate code a developer will typically need in a HTML/Javascript application, when working with logic-less template libraries such as [Mustahe](http://mustache.github.io/), [Handlebars](http://handlebarsjs.com/), [jQuery template](https://github.com/jquery/jquery-tmpl), [dust.js](http://akdubya.github.io/dustjs/), [Underscore JS template] (http://underscorejs.org/#template) and many others.
+_Fennec_ is a small Javascript library that simplifies the work in HTML/Javascript application when working with logic-less template libraries such as
+[Mustahe](http://mustache.github.io/), [Handlebars](http://handlebarsjs.com/),
+[jQuery template](https://github.com/jquery/jquery-tmpl),
+[dust.js](http://akdubya.github.io/dustjs/),
+[Underscore JS template] (http://underscorejs.org/#template) and many others.

+If you're not sure how things can be simpler than they are today, look at the following example and read the [Why do I need _Fennec_ ?] (#why-do-i-need-fennec) section.

 Here is a simple example: